lamnhan066/isolate_contactor/README.md

 ```

 ### Send data to isolate for computing

 ``` dart
 isolateContactor.sendMessage(value);
 ```

-# This is the very basic example of the package
+## This is a basic example of the package

 ``` dart
 main() async {
     // Just for waiting until the results have arrived